geerlingguy/ansible-role-ansible/README.md

 If `ansible_install_method` is set to `pip`, the specific Ansible version to be installed via Pip.
 If not set, the latest version of Ansible will be installed.

+    ansible_pip_extra_args: ''

+Using this variable you'll be able to any pass extra args to pip when installing Ansible

 ## Dependencies

 None.